 When you look at this information in the future, your new weight and body measures will inspire you toward greater accomplishments.
 The list of foods will make you cringe. 😀

 The third step is to identify your goals.
-What’s your ideal body weight, measurements, and muscle tone?
+What are your ideal body weight, measurements, and muscle tone?
 Visualize in detail what you want to look like and how you want to feel.
 Set some inspiring goals, but be realistic.

 The fourth step is acquiring the information needed to achieve your goals successfully in the shortest amount of time.
 There is a lot of information on my sites, and elsewhere, that can give you the education you need.